 Dog toothpaste without Sorbitol

-The difference between glycerin and sorbitol is that glycerin is (organic compound) while sorbitol is (organic chemistry) a sugar alcohol.
+The difference between glycerin and sorbitol is that glycerin is (an organic compound) while sorbitol is (organic chemistry) a sugar alcohol.

 Vet’s Best Enzymatic Dog Toothpaste